ishika-batra/data-structures-with-cpp/README.md

 ## Data Structures with C++

+This GitHub repository contains a collection of data structures implemented in C++.
+It includes implementations of various data structures such as linked lists, stacks, queues, trees, heaps, and graphs.
+Each data structure is accompanied by a detailed explanation of its implementation and usage.
+The repository also contains several examples of how to use the data structures in real-world applications.
+This repository is a great resource for anyone looking to learn more about data structures and their implementation in C++.

-A collection of C++ notes, exercises, and a breif introduction about Data Structures and Algorithms and rest from the course I took on Udemy.
-The course is called [Mastering Data Structures & Algorithms using C and C++](https://www.udemy.com/course/datastructurescncpp/) and it's created by Abdul Bari.
+The course I followed is called [Mastering Data Structures & Algorithms using C and C++](https://www.udemy.com/course/datastructurescncpp/) and it's created by Abdul Bari.

 For more info about a specific topic, navigate to that topic's directory and check out the readme file for the notes.